 A collection of solid waste can provide a comfortable home for rodents.
 Mice and rats can harm property and public health.
 For tips on controlling a rat or mouse problem, please see our section on animal dangers.

 Proper disposal of solid waste is important to protect public health and the environment.
 The Environmental Health Division investigates complaints about improper disposal of solid waste.
-Junk vehicle complaints are referred to the Sheriff's Department Code Enforcement Officers and burning garbage complaints are referred to the Olympic Region Clean Air Agency.
+Junk vehicle complaints are referred to the Department of Community Development Code Enforcement and burning garbage complaints are referred to the Olympic Region Clean Air Authority.

 Questions about asbestos removal can be referred to Olympic Region Clean Air Authority.
 Questions about asbestos disposal can be referred to the City of Port Angeles at City of Port Angeles Waste Disposal Application or 360-417-4875.
 A Waste Disposal Application from the City of Port Angeles is required for disposal at the Regional Port Angeles Transfer Station; please call 360-417-4872.